 Knowing how to clean a window may seem like a mundane task, but it is important to give them a quick refresh every once in a while.
 A spotless window will increase the amount of light in your home – and allow you to make the most of your view.
 So, where should you begin?

-With these expert window treatment ideas, naturally.
+With these expert cleaning tips, naturally.
 This is how to clean a window without streaks, the professional way.

 How to clean a window without streaks

-For a sparkling, streak-free appearance, window experts at Hillarys recommend starting by removing any curtains or blinds and cleaning them alongside your glass.
+Whether you’re cleaning a living room or another area of your home, cleaning windows is an important element of the task.
+For a sparkling, streak-free glass to complement your window treatment ideas, window experts at Hillarys recommend starting by removing these and cleaning curtains and cleaning blinds alongside your glass.
 While this is the first step, it will ultimately leave you with a complete finish.
 The experts then suggest making a homemade vinegar-based solution that will remove all dirt.

 How to clean windows with vinegar